-A Langium validator allows for further checks on the templates written withing JSTQL , a validator allows for the implementation of specific checks on specific parts of the grammar.
+A Langium validator allows for further checks DSL code, a validator allows for the implementation of specific checks on specific parts of the grammar.

-JSTQL does not allow empty typed wildcard definitions in applicable to, this means a wildcard cannot be untyped or allow any AST type to match against it.
-This is not possible to verify with the grammar, as inside the grammar the code is simply defined as a STRING terminal.
+JSTQL does not allow empty typed wildcard definitions in applicable to blocks, this means a wildcard cannot be untyped or allow any AST type to match against it.
+This is not possible to verify within the grammar, as inside the grammar the code is simply defined as a STRING terminal.
 This means further checks have to be implemented using code.
-In order to do this we have a specific Validator implemented on the Pair definition of the grammar.
-This means every time anything contained within a Pair is updated, the language server shipped with Langium will perform the validation step and report any errors.
+In order to do this we have a specific Validator implemented on the Case definition of the grammar.
+This means every time anything contained within a Case is updated, the language server created with Langium will perform the validation step and report any errors.

-The validator uses Pair as it's entry point, as it allows for a checking of wildcards in both applicable to and transform to, allowing for a check for if a wildcard identifier used in transform to exists in the definition of applicable to.
+The validator uses Case as its entry point, as it allows for a checking of wildcards in both applicable to and transform to, allowing for a check for whether a wildcard identifier used in transform to exists in the definition of applicable to.